Hosting comparisons

 Use the worksheet before you touch production.
 This worksheet tools page keeps bypass rules, purge scope, and user state coverage in view while you map cache changes to the pages...

 That separation also helps monetization stay cleaner.
-Comparison intent, problem-solving intent, and evidence-oriented trust intent each keep their own lane, while the three browser-side tools give the site a practical utility layer without forcing a giant app shell.
+Comparison intent, problem-solving intent, and evidence-oriented trust intent each keep their own lane, while the three static planning tools give the site a practical utility layer without forcing a giant app shell.

 StackHost Atlas keeps its privacy, contact, disclaimer, and terms pages visible from the homepage and footer so crawlers and readers can find them without hunting through the site.